fanglingsu/vimb/keybindings.md

 : Start Command Mode and print ':tabopen URI' to input box.

 g-h
-: Opend the configured home-page.
+: Open the configured home-page.

 g-H
 : Open the configured home-page into new window.